MrNicerDicer/TeleportMod/README.md

             "TeleportActiveTimeSeconds": 30,
             "MissingItemMessage": "You need a Crowbar to open the barn!", "TeleportCooldownTimeSeconds": 60,
             "CooldownMessage": "The barn door is locked tight.
-You'll need to wait before forcing it open again.", "PreLoadRadius": 20.0,
+You'll need to wait...", "PreLoadRadius": 20.0,
             "TeleportDelaySeconds": 4,
             "IsUndergroundDestination": 1,